Industrial Engineering & Manufacturing Glossary

 Quality

-The movement of materials and information through a value stream with minimal stops, batches, or waiting.
-Ideal flow is single-piece, continuous, and pull-based.
+The smooth, uninterrupted movement of material and information through a value stream with minimal stops or queues.

 LeanFlow